Moncef Slaoui, Ph.D.

 Dr. Slaoui oversaw research and development as Chairman of GlaxoSmithKline R&D, served on the Board of Directors, and most recently built the GSK Vaccines division into the lead position in the industry as the Chairman of GSK Vaccines.
 During Dr. Slaoui’s 30-year tenure at GSK, he was instrumental in reorganizing the company’s R&D structure to facilitate innovation and improve productivity.
 He was directly involved in the discovery, development and oversight of GSK’s vaccine pipeline, which was the most productive source of vaccines in the industry — yielding 14 new vaccines in the past decade and assembling the broadest portfolio of vaccines (48), of any company, with nearly a billion doses distributed annually.
 Dr. Slaoui received a PhD in Molecular Biology and Immunology from the Université Libre de Bruxelles, Belgium, and completed postdoctoral studies at Harvard Medical School and Tufts University School of Medicine, Boston.
 Dr. Slaoui was a professor of Immunology at the University of Mons, Belgium and is a member of the advisory board of the Qatar Foundation and on the board of the International AIDS Vaccine Initiative.

-Mr. von Emster joined Abingworth in January 2015 and now serves as its Managing Partner, bringing over 25 years of experience in life science investment in both private and public companies.
-He holds board positions at the Abingworth portfolio companies SFJ Pharmaceuticals, Jasper Therapeutics, Orbus Therapeutics, and Vaxcyte.
-In addition, he is on the boards of CymaBay.
-Kurt began his career as a Biotechnology and Healthcare Analyst and Portfolio Manager at Franklin Templeton.
-He then became a General Partner at MPM Capital.
+Kurt joined Abingworth in January 2015 bringing over 25 years of experience in life science investment.
+He began his career as a biotechnology and healthcare analyst in 1990, and then was promoted to Vice President and Portfolio Manager at Franklin Templeton.
+Kurt then became a General Partner at MPM Capital in 2000.
 In 2009, he co-founded venBio, a US healthcare investment firm and most recently was a Partner in the San Francisco office.
-Kurt holds a Bachelor of Arts in Business and Economics and is a CFA.
-He is based in Menlo Park.
+He holds board positions at CymaBay, Jasper Therapeutics, Orbus Therapeutics, SFJ Pharmaceuticals, Tizona Therapeutics, Trishula Therapeutics, Vaxcyte and Vera Therapeutics.
+He was formerly on boards at Aurinia, CRISPR Therapeutics, Cytos, Kesios, Facet and Somaxon.
+Kurt holds a Bachelor of Science in Business and Economics and is a Chartered Financial Analyst.

 Halley Gilbert, J.D.